What is a brain injury?

 There are many potential causes of brain injury, including the following:

-• A prolonged seizure or multiple seizures over an extended time period
+- A prolonged seizure or multiple seizures over an extended time

-• Altered concentrations in the blood of essential minerals, such as sodium
+- Altered concentrations of essential minerals in the blood, such as sodium

 How are brain injuries treated?

-Treatment of a brain injury in a dog will depend on what led to the brain injury.
+Treatment of a dog’s brain injury depends on what led to the brain injury.
 The initial goal of treatment is to maximize oxygen levels in the brain tissue.
 If the blood pressure is too low, then supporting blood pressure improves brain blood flow.
-If the blood pressure is too high, or if there is high pressure inside the skull for some other reason, then decreasing pressure in the skull is the priority.
+If the blood pressure is too high, or if there is high pressure inside the skull for another reason, then decreasing pressure in the skull is the priority.

-Are there any other treatments that are appropriate for a dog with a brain injury?
+Are any other treatments appropriate for a dog with a brain injury?

 Any dog with a brain injury must receive adequate nutrition to support healing.
 This may require tube feeding at first if eating is difficult or impossible.
 Surgery may be necessary if there is a skull fracture, a foreign object penetrating the skull, or build-up of fluid or blood inside the skull.

-What about follow-up care for a dog with a brain injury?
+What follow-up care is needed for a dog with a brain injury?

 Any dog with a brain injury should be monitored for the progress of his recovery.
-This may include measurements of blood pressure, as well as laboratory tests to monitor blood levels of various substances like blood sugar and minerals.
+This may include blood pressure measurements, as well as laboratory tests to monitor blood levels of various substances like blood sugar and minerals.

 Some potential long-term complications of brain injury in a dog include: